jimpil/circlecast/README.md

 One has to really read the article linked in the first sentence of this README, in order to fully understand/appreciate the design around this.
 In short, a database is essentially a collection of layers.
 Each layer represents a point in time when a new fact was discovered.
 That includes insertions, updates and deletions (i.e. always growing by adding layers).
-The last layer represents the latest information (for all the entities).
+The last layer represents the current information (for all the entities).
 An entity is something uniquely named with a set of attributes, each having a value (at a particular point in time).
 Rather datomic-like actually...